The Powerful Scoop of Coffee Beans

 Lessens Risk for Cancers

-Additionally, since coffee also has anti-inflammatory properties, it can intervene in the development of tumors, which may, later on, lead to cancer.
+Additionally, since coffee also has anti-inflammatory properties, it may intervene in the development of tumors, which could later lead to cancer.

 -